Story and photography by D. Robert Franz

-Robert Franz has been a full time professional wildlife photographer for over 25 years.
-With formal training and degrees in wildlife management and geology he has extensive knowledge of the natural world.
-His photography has been extensively published worldwide.
-Robert has been leading photo tours in Yellowstone since 1990 and leads several winter tours each year including two upcoming in 2017.
+D. Robert Franz has been a full time professional wildlife photographer for the past twenty five years.
+With formal training and university degrees in wildlife management, geology and earth science, Robert has an extensive knowledge of the natural world.